FAQ's for Camp

 What you can expect:

 At this time, Camp CREATE will not require wearing masks.
-However, each week we will update you with the Deschutes County Transmission Level and share the accompanying CDC recommendation.
 As we have done for the past two years, we will continue to rely on several mitigating strategies to mitigate possible COVID-19 transmission.

 -We will be outside for large portions of the day.

--Individual classrooms will only have no more than 15 campers at a time with a very efficient air filtration system as well as open windows.
+-Individual classrooms have a very efficient air filtration system as well as open windows.

 -When we meet as larger groups, it will be outside or in areas that have a much larger occupancy, again, with ventilation systems in place.